Is Glasgow worth visiting? Top 23 Glasgow Attractions

 This Victorian apartment dates from 1911 to 1965 and much of the furniture and possessions are preserved here and presented as they were during those times.

-You can see a range of items from the time period, including black horsehair chairs, working gaslights, war-time memorabilia, box beds, and a coal-fired kitchen range.
+You can see a range of items from the period, including black horsehair chairs, working gaslights, war-time memorabilia, box beds, and a coal-fired kitchen range.
 There is an admission fee for an Adult of £8.50.

 Glasgow’s street art

-Wandering through Glasgow you can’t help but notice some absolutely stunning street art.
+Wandering through Glasgow you can’t help but notice some stunning street art.
 You can explore the glory of this art on your own or take a guided tour.
 On this 1.5-hour walk, there are no cathedrals, grand buildings or monuments, you will experience the real Glasgow.
 You’ll meander down alleys and under bridges to uncover some of the city’s most beautiful art pieces that are storming over the walls.
 All with a local, expert guide.

 The Britannia Panopticon is the oldest surviving music hall in the world.
 Built in the late 1850’s as the Britannia Music Hall where up to 1500 people would squeeze into the small auditorium and seat on rough wooden benches to be entertained.
 Stan Laurel made his debut on this stage at the age of 16.